AvolitesLtd/TitanManual/docs/running-the-show/playback-controls.md

 When a group master is set to disabled or moved to a handle without a fader, it will become locked at the current fader level.
 Re-enable or move back to a fader to adjust the level.

-Using Key Profiles (see section 16.3 on page 315), you can set different behaviour for the buttons of a group master -- the blue and grey buttons if it is on a fader handle, or the touch button if it's on screen.
+Using [Key Profiles](../system-settings/key-profiles.md), you can set different behaviour for the buttons of a group master -- the blue and grey buttons if it is on a fader handle, or the touch button if it's on screen.

 -   Flash Fixtures -- flashes the dimmer level of fixtures in the group to the level set by the group master fader, while the button is held